Sunday, February 8, 2015

 Al Pacino's character seems to get the closest to reaching the top of their company's contest.
 But, at the last minute, he fails because his too-quickly-created deals collapse.
 Jack Lemmon's character is the most desperate and worn-out from his constant failures to succeed.
 None of them figure out why they're not advancing.
 That's when Spacey's character casually informs the audience that the client list he has everyone working from will never produce results.
 The "company-issued tools" are deliberately faulty.
 That 30-second moment is probably the most important Life Lesson in the entire film!

 Somehow, nobody else in my class noticed it.
 That it was a "rigged game"--a "rat race" that none of them would ever win because it was set up that way on purpose.
 Baldwin's character succeeded by "going outside the box" (which isn't revealed in the film), yet he was helping to lie to the lower salesmen to keep them toiling away.
+The American Dream is only a dream: a mirage to lure gullible people to overwork themselves within preset guidelines (paths) that are futile.
+Just like the American Dream, the characters in the film are told to blame themselves if they fail.
+They never realize that they exist in a rigged scam.

 Open your eyes.
 Know when to "hold" and when to "fold".